SpeedyTechie/kinectiv-flex/README.md

 * Update the default text color in the `Typography` section in `style.css`.
 * Update the default link styles in the `Links` section in `style.css`.
 * Update the date picker styles in the `Date Picker` section in `style.css`.

-#### Misc
-* Find all occurrences of `GOOGLE_API_KEY` in `functions.php` and replace them with a valid Google API key.
-Must be able to access the following APIs: Maps JavaScript API, Places API, Geocoding API